MaT1g3R/Hifumi-bot/CONTRIBUTING.md

         <li>Not be a duplicated issue.
 Check "Troubleshooting" section in documentation or search for open/closed issues related to your problem.</li>
         <li>Follow the "Contributions guidelines" section.</li>
         <li>Not relate to programming questions, for something exists a really great searching tool called "Google".</li>
-        <li>Not contain "troll questions" or go off-topic, you can get banned from accesing this organization's repositories.</li>
         </ul>
         </header>